Junior Achievement’s mission is to inspire and prepare young people to succeed in a global economy

 A brief History.
 Junior Achievement was founded in 1919 by Theodore Vail, president of American Telephone & Telegraph; Horace Moses, president of Strathmore Paper Co.; and Senator Murray Crane of Massachusetts.
 Its first program, JA Company Program®, was offered to high school students on an after-school basis.
 In 1975, the organization entered the classroom with the introduction of Project Business for the middle grades.
 Over the last 39 years, Junior Achievement has expanded its activities and broadened its scope to include in-school, after-school, and experiential programs reaching a wide range of students.

 Program Reach.
 Nationally, Junior Achievement reaches nearly 4.9 million students per year in 212,101 classrooms and after-school locations.
 JA programs are taught by volunteers in inner cities, suburbs, and rural areas throughout the United States, by 106 area offices in all 50 states.
-JA of Washington reaches over 70,000 students per year on average.

 Organization Overview.
 Junior Achievement USA is headquartered in Colorado Springs, Colorado, and provides strategic direction, leadership, and support to 106 JA Areas across the nation.
 Local volunteer boards of directors comprised of business, education, and civic leaders set the policy and direction for each local office.
 JA of Washington was founded in 1953.